 Water well and move your pot or basket to a location where it will get at least six to eight hours of sun every day.
 If you’re growing strawberries in a hanging basket, avoid hanging it in an area that receives a lot of gusty wind.

 Growing strawberries in pots and baskets

 Ok, now that you’re growing strawberries in pots, planters, or baskets, it’s time to consider maintenance.
 Like all container plants, you’re in charge of watering, fertilizing, protecting, and, at the end of the season, prepping the pots for winter.

-- Watering – Water regularly, especially when the plants are fruiting to ensure good-quality berries.
+Water regularly, especially when the plants are fruiting to ensure good-quality berries.
 Don’t overwater however.
 If you’re not sure if your pot needs to be watered, stick your finger into the soil to see if it’s still damp about an inch deep.
-If it is, don’t water.
-If it feels dry, water.
+Moist soil means don’t water.
+Dry soil means it’s time to water.

 I like to work in a slow-release organic fertilizer when I plant, but you can also use an organic liquid fertilizer every two to three weeks over the growing season (read package directions for specific instructions).

 Some varieties of strawberries produce runners which look nice when cascading down the side of a pot, but they do take energy away from the plant, reducing yield.
 Snip runners with sharp hand pruners as they appear to encourage maximum fruit production.